ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 {: #backup-restoration}

 * {{site.data.keyword.cloud_notm}} Databases are not responsible for restoration, timeliness, or validity of said backups.
 * Actions that you take as a user can compromise the integrity of backups, such as under-allocating memory and disk.
-Users can monitor that backups were performed successfully via the API, and periodically restore a backup to ensure validity and integrity.
-Users can retrieve the most recent scheduled backup details from the [Cloud Databases CLI plug-in](#backups-in-the-cli) and the [Cloud Databases API](#backups-in-the-api).
+Users can monitor that backups are successful by using the API, and periodically restore a backup to ensure validity and integrity.
+Users can retrieve the most recent-scheduled backup details from the [Cloud Databases CLI plug-in](#backups-in-the-cli) and the [Cloud Databases API](#backups-in-the-api).
-* As a managed service, {{site.data.keyword.cloud_notm}} Databases monitors the state of your backups and can attempt to remediate when possible.
+* As a managed service, {{site.data.keyword.databases-for}} monitors the state of your backups and can attempt to remediate when possible.
 If you encounter issues you cannot recover from, you can contact support for more help.

 ## Backup Locations
 {: #backup-locations}

 Backup location differs per database region.
-You should ensure the backup region location matches your data location requirements.
+Ensure that the backup region location matches your data location requirements.

 | Database Region | Backup Region |
 |----------|---------|